SunnysideAaron/wetesa-0/docs/Decision Records/Tech Stack/TSDR-000 What and TLDR.md

 ## What we are building.

 An example CRUD api.
-Has a minimum of dependencies.
-Appropriate for enterprise scale monoliths.
+With a minimum of dependencies.

 ## TL;DR of decisions